Antonio Sanabria: Betis

 On 15 July 2016, Sanabria signed a five-year deal with Real Betis for a fee of €7.5 million, with Roma retaining a 50% clause on the following transfer and a re-buy clause.

 On 20 September 2017 he scored the winning goal in Real Betis' 1–0 win over Real Madrid.
 It was Betis' first win at the Bernabeu since October 1998, when Finidi George scored in another 1–0 victory.

-Genoa
+Loan to Genoa

 On 26 January 2019, Sanabria signed for Serie A club Genoa on loan until 30 June 2020.

 Torino

-On 31 January 2021, Sanabria signed a four-year contract with Torino in the Serie A.
+On 31 January 2021, Sanabria signed a four-year contract with fellow Serie A club Torino.

+On 4 January 2024, Sanabria extended his contract with Torino until 30 June 2026.

+Cremonese

+On 21 August 2025, Sanabria joined Cremonese.

 International career

 Sanabria played for both the under-17 and under-20 Paraguay teams.

 In 2013, Sanabria was called up to the Paraguay national team for two qualification matches for the 2014 FIFA World Cup, against Bolivia and Argentina to make an official appearance for the national team, in the case that Spain wanted to nationalize him.

 He made his full squad debut on 14 August 2013, in a 3–3 draw against Germany.
 Sanabria was selected as part of Paraguay's Copa America Centenario squad, where he made two appearances.
 He came on as a substitute in the second group stage match against Colombia, as well as started in the final group stage match against the United States.